×

 Example:

-Live dashboards show readiness, hotspots of confusion, and plain-language insights for leaders.
-Drill down by region, branch, and team to act quickly.
+Real-time dashboards show overall readiness, highlight areas where learners are confused, and provide plain-language insights for leaders.
+Managers can drill down by region, branch, and team to take prompt action.

 Demonstrating ROI